 The sounds of fall wouldn’t be complete without the chirping of crickets.
 They go primarily unheard until late summer and fall, but their familiar chirps are everywhere from then on.
 Why then?
 It’s mating season, and the chirps are from males calling to females.
 They produce their sounds by rubbing their upper wings against their lower ones.
+Sound of a cricket

 Crickets are nocturnal and omnivorous.
 They feed on seeds, grains, flowers, leaves, and small fruits, and some species eat meat, such as ladybugs and insect larvae.
 Their foraging causes no damage to speak of, and they’re harmless to humans.
-They may bite in self-defense, but when they do, it rarely even breaks the skin.
+They may bite in self-defense, but when they do, it rarely breaks the skin.

-House Crickets inhabit the eastern half of the US.
-Despite their name, they’re found predominantly outdoors.
+House Crickets inhabit the eastern half of the U.S. Despite their name, they’re found predominantly outdoors.
 Like Field Crickets, they’re attracted to light.
 They’re thought to be native to southeastern Asia.

 SNOWY TREE CRICKET

 Despite their name, Camel Crickets aren’t crickets.
-They belong to the family Rhaphidophoridae and number about 1,100 species in the world.
-They seek out cool, damp, and dark areas, so they’re often found in basements.
+They’re in the order Orthoptera but belong to a different family, Rhaphidophoridae, and number about 1,100 species in the world.
+They seek out cool, damp, dark areas, so they’re often discovered in basements.
+It’s a mystery how they find their way in, except the tiniest crack can allow entry.
 They get their name from their camel-like humped back.
 Unlike true crickets, they don’t produce sounds.

 There are 6,400 katydid species around the world, except Antarctica.
 Many are quite small, but some species grow up to 5.1 inches long (130 mm).
 Males produce their songs in the same fashion as field crickets and Snowy Tree Crickets by rubbing their legs together (called stridulation).

-Listen to the buzzing sound of a Mormon Cricket
+Listen to the buzzing sound of a Mormon Cricket (Turn volume up)